rishinellipudi/1-2-10csa-rishi/README.md

 ## Features
 - Prompts the user for a **noun**, **verb**, and **adjective**
 - Uses **String parsing** (`indexOf` and `substring`) to find and replace placeholders (`<noun>`, `<verb>`, `<adjective>`)
 - Displays a complete, user-generated story
+- Bonus feature: The seperate story creation code allows the user to create their own basic story without the predefined template

 ---

 ## Example Story

-**I went to the zoo to see a <noun>.
-There were people <verb> around the enclosure which made the <adjective> apes go bananas.**
+**I went to the zoo to see a [noun].
+There were people [verb] around the enclosure which made the [adjective] apes go bananas.**